 Whatever option you go with, you must ensure you get a qualified professional to install it for you, especially if you decide on a dual fuel electric heated element.

 2. Size and heat output

 Before working out which size towel rail you’ll need, firstly consider the usage.
 Are you buying for a family bathroom?
 Do you need multiple towels for family members?
 Or are you buying for a small ensuite?
 This may be the difference between buying a large or small towel rail.

-Take a look at the towel rail’s BTU (British Thermal Unit) output.
-You can usually find this in the product’s “additional information”; it’ll give you an indication of the heat output.
-To provide sufficient heat for a bathroom and assuming the towel rail will be the only heat source, our recommendation is 400 BTUs per square metre of floor space for a bathroom with one outside wall, one small window and in a house with good insulation.
+Take a look at the heat output of the heated towel rail, which you'll find under "Dimensions and Specifications" on each product page.
+To provide sufficient heat, and assuming the towel rail will be the only heat source, our recommendation is 400 BTUs per square metre of floor space for a bathroom with one outside wall, one small window and in a house with good insulation.

 Handy hint: Find out how to calculate BTU for your room.

 3. Installation location